 This work is supported in part by grants from the Pittsfield Education Enrichment Fund of the Berkshire Taconic Community Foundation.

-We began our work at the Easthampton Mountain View School in the fall of 2023, partnering with Megan Kelley-Bagg, Mountain View Schools STEAM instructor, to develop sustainable STEAM programming for grades K-8.
+The first two years of our work at the Easthampton Mountain View School has been in partnership with Megan Kelley-Bagg, Mountain View Schools STEAM instructor, developing sustainable STEAM programming for grades K-8.

 We could not do this work without the support of the Easthampton Learning Foundation, Thank you!